samarthdhawan/CV_RAG/README.md

 # CV_RAG
 this repository implements a RAG based chatbot on a CV. compatible with both word and pdf documents.
 Since modern LLMs have a large context window, we are parsing the entire document with chunking and overlap.

+Chat to find out more about my experience - https://huggingface.co/spaces/Sakrdh8/CV_CHAT